top of page

 When you move into a new home, there’s a lot to consider.
 What colour to paint the feature wall in your living room?
 How to distribute the rooms fairly amongst the little ones?
 Whether or not you want to tear out the previous owner’s questionable aubergine-coloured bathroom suite.
 And, of course, how you’ll manage to fit all of your belongings into the new space.

-With all the business of making your new house a home, you likely haven’t given all that much thought to your new home’s electronics.
+With all the business of making your new house a home, you likely haven’t given all that much thought to your new home’s electrics.
 Which is a shame, because you’re likely to be relying heavily on them to power your lifestyle.
-Here, we’ll look at the importance of having your electrics and fuse board checked in order to power up your home?
+Here, we’ll look at the importance of having your electrics and fuse board checked in order to ensure the safety of your home?

 Do I need to set up electricity in my new home